Setting up a business can be a massive challenge, especially if you’re still finding your footing in the world of commerce.

 Unless you’re operating a home-based business, you’ll definitely need to spruce up your rental office or property to get it ready to operate and attract customers.

-By being mindful of your product placement and interior layout, you can reinforce your brand identity, increase staff productivity, and maximise revenue potential.
+By being mindful of your product placement and interior layout, you can reinforce your brand identity, increase staff productivity, and maximize revenue potential.
 So don’t dismiss it!

 No successful business runs without spending on costs—there are no exceptions.
 That said, a lot of entrepreneurs who are just starting out may not have the capital to operate and grow their enterprise on hand.